1.3: Physical-Chemical Foundations

 Ball bottom → Ball top, ΔPE > 0.

 Likewise, for a chemical reaction that favors products, ΔG < 0.
-The system is not at equilibrium and the reaction will go in the direction of products.
+The system is not at equilibrium, and the reaction will go toward products.
 As the reaction proceeds, products build up, and there is less of a driving force for reactants to go to products (Le Chatelier'sPrinciple), so the ΔG becomes more positive until the ΔG = 0 and the reaction is at equilibrium.
-A reaction that has a ΔG > 0 is likewise not at equilibrium so it will go in the appropriate direction until equilibrium is reached.
-Hence for the reaction A + B <==> P + Q,
+A reaction with a ΔG > 0 is likewise not at equilibrium, so it will go in the appropriate direction until equilibrium is reached.
+Hence, for the reaction A + B <==> P + Q,

 - if ΔG < 0, the reaction goes toward products P and Q

-- if ΔG = 0, the reaction is at equilibrium and no further change occurs in the concentration of reactants and products.
+- if ΔG = 0, the reaction is at equilibrium, and no further change occurs in the concentration of reactants and products.

 - if ΔG > 0, the reaction goes toward reactants A and B.

 We can not measure easily the actual free energy G of reactants or products, but we can measure ΔG readily.
-These points are illustrated in the graph below of ΔG vs time for the hypothetical reaction A + B ↔ P + Q. (Also notice the two insert graphs - in blue and red - which show, in analogy to the ball on the hill graphs, the values of ΔG at the two points where the perturbation to the equilibrium were made.)
+These points are illustrated in the graph below of ΔG vs time for the hypothetical reaction A + B ↔ P + Q. (Also notice the two insert graphs - in blue and red - which show, in analogy to the ball on the hill graphs, the values of ΔG at the two points where the perturbation to the equilibrium was made.)

 Now let's apply ΔG = ΔGo + RTln Q = ΔGo + RTln ([P][Q])/([A][B]) to two reactions we discussed above: